josemotta/IoT.Starter.Pi.Thing/README.md

 #### Temperature Sensor DS18B20 1-wire

 The Thing is attached to a temperature sensor that support 1-Wire.
-Many models are available, for example, the DS18B20 described below.
+Many models are available, for example, the DS18B20 described below that is featuring at this `Thing`.
+Other popular sensors are available, providing temperature and humidity readings from the same component.

 - [Dallas DS18B20](https://cdn.sparkfun.com/datasheets/Sensors/Temp/DS18B20.pdf "DS18B20") Programmable Resolution 1-Wire Digital Thermometer
 - Keyes assembly already includes pull up and led